catseye/The-Dossier/article/Perspective on Text Adventures.md

-This book was probably responsible for setting me off in the direction of programming languages, too, because it describes how to write a simple one-or-two word parser for an an adventure game.
+This book was probably responsible for setting me off in the direction of programming languages, too, because it describes how to write a simple one-or-two word parser for an adventure game.

 "Haunted House" was the adventure which appeared in the book It was a type-in program, but it wasn't just that, because the bulk of the book was dedicated to analyzing it.

+And (once again on the point of nomenclature) I'd like to note that that was a frustratingly difficult book to find again in adulthood, because I was convinced that it had the term "text adventure" in its title, when it in fact does not, it has the term "adventure program" which is not something anyone, as far as I know, ever calls them.

 (Note to self: these reference-style links will be rewritten by Feedmark at some point.
 They're not permalinks yet.)